 Our Bankruptcy & Insolvency Lawyers deliver quality and professional assistance and advice to directors facing litigation and subsequent legal action arising from the breach of director duties.
-Our Lawyers have also assisted companies, creditors and other entities take legal action against directors for breach of duties.
+Our Lawyers have also assisted companies, creditors and other entities, with taking legal action against directors for breach of duties.

 The duties of directors are owed to the company in its entirety, and not to individual groups or stakeholders within a company.
 Some of the duties owed by directors to their companies include:-

-- A duty to avoid conflicts of interest
+- A duty to avoid conflicts of interest; and

 Other than keeping to the director’s duties, directors are also expected to maintain proper records, attend board meetings and take an active role in the operation of the company.

 Frequently, claims are made against Directors for Insolvent Trading, together with breaches of other Director's duties, either jointly and/or severally with the allegation of insolvent trading.

 Serious consequences may arise where a director has been found to be in breach of the duties.
 Civil penalties of up to $200,000 may be ordered against directors.
 ASIC may also seek an order that a director be disqualified from being a company director for a set period of time.
 In addition to civil penalties, directors participating in dishonesty offences may face criminal penalties and gaol time.

 Our Lawyers are familiar with litigation and proceedings involving the breach of director duties, having successfully acted for directors, creditors and other company stakeholders in the past.